getstudentize-boop/studentize/AI_Tools_and_Prompts_Documentation.md

 ## Overview

 This document provides a comprehensive overview of the AI tools, prompts, and system architecture used in the Studentize chatbot platform.
-The system is designed to help academic advisors interact with an AI assistant that has complete knowledge about their students' backgrounds, session history, and academic journey.
+The system is designed as **Studentize's Advisor Assistant** - a professional tool that generates clear, actionable next-step agendas for students based primarily on their latest session transcripts while maintaining selective "core memory" of essential long-term information.

+## Core Objectives

+The **Guru AI** system aims to:

+- **Latest Transcript Priority**: All "next steps" and agendas are grounded in the most recent transcript
+- **Core Memory**: Selectively retain long-term essentials (target universities, academic interests, major deadlines, confirmed priorities)
+- **Structured Output**: Always follow the mandatory 3-part format for advisor-ready agendas
+- **Transcript Reference**: Clearly state which transcript/session is being referenced
+- **Professional Guidance**: Behave like an experienced Studentize advisor with proactive insights

 ## System Architecture